Should we reconsider bread in our diet?

 - With sourdough, there is no regulation in Australia, so make sure you ask the baker if it’s authentic slow-fermented sourdough.
 Traditional sourdough contains just flour, salt and water and is made from a starter piece of dough containing natural or some added yeast.
 Many supermarket sourdoughs are more like regular white breads made using commercial baker’s yeast and flavoured with vinegar to give them a slightly sour taste.
 A proper sourdough is chewy, unlike the versions which just melt in your mouth and are high GI.

-Health benefits of bread
+Health benefits of keeping bread in our diet

 Consuming wholegrain and high cereal fibre daily is associated with several health benefits: